PhantomCybernetics/phntm_bridge_docs/ui/overview.rst

         }, 1000);
     </script>

 The monkey icon in the top-right corner opens the `Input manager`.
-Here you can map input from keyboard, gamepad or touch screen to ROS messages to be generted in order to tele-operate your ROS machine.
+Here you can map input from keyboard, gamepad or touchscreen to ROS messages to be generted in order to tele-operate your ROS machine.

 See :doc:`more about input here </ui/user-input-and-teleoperation>`.